brentleeper/Meal-Helper/README.md

 After generation, Meal Helper adds your meals to the calendar of your choice and the combines the listed ingredients from each meal-plan meal into a shopping list.

+Additionally, Meal Helper allows you to export and import meals, allowing you to share meals with included ingredients and instructions.

 Note: -This is a proof of concept and not intended as a release version.
       -This version currently only supports macOS